 Choosing a brand positioning for your business can be difficult.
 There are a lot of factors to consider, and there’s no one-size-fits-all approach.
 That’s why we created this guide!
 We’ll give you the tools and information you need to make an informed decision about how you want your brand to be perceived.

 This guide covers everything from brand differentiation to writing a positioning statement and how to create marketing messages that give your brand a competitive edge.
-You’ll also find some examples of successful brands and how they use the different approaches.
+You’ll also find some examples of successful brands and how they use different branding strategies.

 What is brand positioning?

 The goal of brand positioning is to claim a particular position in your customer’s mind.
-By carefully crafting your communication and designing your brand experience, you can position your business to get a positive association.
+When you design your brand experience and your communication carefully, you build positive associations with your company.
 Every interaction with the brand aims to influence consumer perceptions and position your brand as “the one” for them.
 These touchpoints include your marketing messages, brand messaging, visual identity, customer service, and on-site experience.

 Positioning isn’t just about what you want but how your audience feels about your product or service.
 You can’t just create a vague brand message and expect it to be successful.
 You have to earn your customers’ attention, so you need a memorable brand story that sticks!